-A Non-Weightbearing Neutral Position Cast of the Foot - Your podiatrist will then cast your foot to provide a model for the orthotic laboratory.
+A Non-Weightbearing Neutral Position Cast of the Foot - Your podiatrist will cast your foot to provide a model for the orthotic laboratory.
 As Dr. Olsen says, “The specific method of casting is critical and must be done accurately in order to achieve an accurate impression of the foot in its neutral position.”
-This is also why stomp-box moldable orthotics are ineffective in treating biomechanical problems, as they take an impression in a weightbearing position, thus incorporating any biomechanical issues into the build of the orthotic.
+This is why stomp-box moldable orthotics are ineffective in treating biomechanical problems.
+They take an impression in a weightbearing position, thus incorporating any biomechanical issues into the build of the orthotic.

 Questions Your Podiatrist May Ask

 Your podiatrist should perform a thorough examination that includes all the elements listed above as well ask you questions about your pain and foot problems.

 A good podiatrist will ask you to explain the type, frequency, and duration of all the activities you engage in as well as your overall lifestyle.
 Are you on your feet all day at work, lifting heavy loads?
 Your podiatrist should know this.
 Have a long history of plantar fasciitis or stress fractures?
 This is important information.

 Your podiatrist should also look at the wear pattern of your shoes to understand your gait mechanics.
 Podiatrists look for the following patterns:

 Symmetry - Is the wear equal and in the same location on both shoes?